IntelRealSense/librealsense/readme.md

 OSX | Travis badge |
 Windows | Appveyor badge |

-A cross-platform library for capturing data from the RealSense F200, SR300 and R200 cameras.
-This effort is aimed at supporting prototyping efforts on new platforms and form-factors (robots, drones, VR, etc).
+Librealsense is a cross-platform library for capturing data from the RealSense F200, SR300 and R200 cameras.
+This effort was initiated to better support developers in domains such as robotics, virtual reality, and the internet of things.

+Developer kits containing the necessary hardware to use this library are available for purchase at [this link](http://click.intel.com/realsense.html).
+This project is separate from the production software stack available in the the [Intel RealSense SDK](https://software.intel.com/en-us/intel-realsense-sdk), namely that librealsense only encompasses camera capture functionality without additional computer vision algorithms.

+Librealsense is experimental and not an official Intel product.
+It is subject to significant incompatible API changes in future releases.
+API breaking changes are noted in release numbers with [semver](http://semver.org/).

 Dependency management for GLFW3 (example apps) and libusb-1.0 is performed through manual steps that are enumerated as part of this readme file (i.e. these packages must be installed through apt-get on Linux and Homebrew on OSX).

-**Note:** On Linux, the libusb/libuvc backend has been deprecated in favor of the V4L2 backend.

 # Table of Contents
 * [Supported Devices](#supported-devices)